 In the official post on Crytek’s website, CEO Avni Yerli says that the game is in the ‘early stages of development’, and that the release will ‘be a while yet,’ before emphasising the importance of community feedback in game development.

 Yerli also put a call out to any game developers interested in working on the project to consider some of the job openings at Crytek, in a fashion similar to Blizzard’s announcement of a new, early-in-development survival game.

 Crysis is a critically acclaimed first-person shooter series where you play a soldier equipped with a special suit of armour that provides superhuman abilities.
 The primary antagonists of series are North Koreans and aliens, making for a very eclectic mix.

 The Crysis games previously had a reputation for pushing the boundaries of video game graphics, often requiring top-of-the-line PCs to play the games as intended.
-The first three Crysis games were remastered and re-released for consoles, including the Nintendo Switch, in mid-2021.
+The first three Crysis games were remastered and re-released for consoles, including the